Picovoice/porcupine/README.md

 * self-service.
 Developers are empowered to **choose any wake word** and build its model **within seconds**.
 * using **deep neural networks** trained in **real-world situations**.
 * compact and computationally-efficient making it suitable for **IoT** applications.
-It can run with as low as 200 KB of memory.
+It can run with as low as 20 KB of RAM.
 * **cross-platform**.
 It is implemented in fixed-point ANSI C. Currently **Raspberry Pi**, **Android**, **iOS**, **watchOS**, **Linux**, **Mac**, **Windows**, and **web browsers** are supported.
 Furthermore, Support for various **ARM Cortex-A** and **ARM Cortex-M** processors and a growing number of **DSPs** is available.